DragRedSim/gts-drsr-api-retrieve/README.md

 * Go to https://www.gran-turismo.com/us/gtsport/user/ and sign in
 * Once signed in, click on the "My Profile" link
 * The User ID is a number in the URL, between 'profiles/' and '/overview'.

+Roadmap for future updates is in issues; feel free to add to it!
+The base version was hacked together in a few hours, more intended to be added Soon^TM.